 • Nvidia – The company will be showcasing its latest Quadro GPUs that lets the users handle typical heavy post-production workload.

-• AJA Video Systems – AJA will be showing their newest I/O device, the AJA Io 4k.
+• AJA Video Systems – One of our favorite manufacturers for live production accessories – AJA will be showing their newest I/O device, the AJA Io 4k.
 Also expect to see AJA’s wide range of I/O products, converters, and file-based recorders.

 • Cinedeck – Look for Cinedeck MX4K recorder, a 4k tapeless production recorder.